Learning Task Automata for Reinforcement Learning using Hidden Markov Models: Setup

 \section{Setup}

-An agent's interaction with its environment can be viewed at many levels of abstraction.
-The lowest level is often modelled by a \emph{Markov Decision Process (MDP)}, which describes the agent's dynamics in the environment.
+An agent's interaction with its environment can be viewed at many levels of abstraction, amongst which a low and fine-grained description is often modelled by a \emph{Markov Decision Process (MDP)}.
 However, agents can also recognise higher-level features of the environment (e.g., chairs or tables).
-These are included in a \emph{labelled MDP} using a set of (atomic) propositional variables from an alphabet of labels $\mathcal{AP}$ (in Section \ref{sec:MDPenv}), which are assigned truth values at every MDP state via a labelling function $L$.
-Task specifications refer to sequential compositions of these high-level features and can be encoded as TA (in Section \ref{sec:taskspec}), which graphically represent tasks (and their possible sub-components) that an agent can derive reward from upon completion.
+These are included in a \emph{labelled MDP} (in Section \ref{sec:MDPenv}) using a set of (atomic) propositional variables from an alphabet of labels $\mathcal{AP}$, which are assigned truth values at every MDP state via a labelling function~$L$.
+Task specifications refer to sequential compositions of these high-level features and can be encoded as TAs (in Section \ref{sec:taskspec}), which graphically represent the structure of tasks that an agent can get reward from completing.
 A TA and the MDP can be combined into a single structure, a product MDP (in Section \ref{sec:productMDP}) to provide a holistic representation of the agent's exploration.
-Assuming the MDP and TA are unknown, the product MDP considers collectively both the \emph{observed} MDP states and rewards, as well as the \emph{unobservable} TA states and transitions.
-In Section \ref{sec:TAlearning}, we recognise this structure as a \emph{partially observable MDP (POMDP)}, which enables us to learn the initially unknown TA, as well as the MDP's transitions.